beckernick/beckernick.github.io/_posts/2019-12-24-faster-web-scraping-python.md

     print(f"{t1-t0} seconds to download {len(story_urls)} stories.")
 ```

 Notice how little changed.
-Instead of looping through `stories` and calling `download_url`, I use the `ThreadPoolExecutor` from `concurrent.futures` to execute the function across many independent threads.
+Instead of looping through `story_urls` and calling `download_url`, I use the `ThreadPoolExecutor` from `concurrent.futures` to execute the function across many independent threads.
 I also don't want to launch 30 threads for two URLs, so I set `threads` to be the smaller of `MAX_THREADS` and the number of URLs.
 These threads operate **asynchronously**.

 That's all there is to it.
 Let's see how big of an impact this tiny change can make.
-It took about four seconds to download five links before.
+It took about five seconds to download five links before.

 ```python